Liao dynasty: Shengzong (982–1031)

-After securing the border with Goryeo, the Khitans attacked the Song dynasty in 994 and laid siege to Zitong, but was repelled by its defenders with fire arrows.
+After securing the border with Goryeo, the Khitans attacked the Song dynasty in 994 and laid siege to Zitong, but was repelled by defenders using fire arrows.
 The Khitans began a series of campaigns against the Song in 999.
-While generally successful on the battlefield, they failed to secure anything of value from the Song.
-This changed in 1004 when Shengzong and his mother led a lightning strike campaign right to the outskirts of the Song capital of Kaifeng by only taking cities that surrendered, while avoiding protracted sieges of the cities that resisted heavily.
+While generally successful on the battlefield, they failed to secure anything of value.
+In 1004, Shengzong and his mother led a lightning strike campaign right to the outskirts of the Song capital of Kaifeng by avoiding protracted sieges.
 Emperor Zhenzong of Song marched out and met the Khitans at Chanyuan, a small city on the Yellow River.
-In January 1005, the two sides signed the Chanyuan Treaty, which stipulated that the Song would give the Liao 200,000 bolts of silk and 100,000 ounces of silver each year, that the two emperors would address each other as equals, that they would finalize the location of their disputed border, and that the two dynasties would resume cordial relations.
-While the sums (referred to as gifts by the Song and as tributes by the Liao) were later increased to 300,000 bolts of silk and 200,000 ounces of silver per year out of Song fears that the Khitans might form a military alliance with the Western Xia, no major wars were fought between the Khitans and the Song for over a century following the signing of the treaty.
-By signing the treaty, the Song functionally renounced its claim over the Sixteen Prefectures.
+In January 1005, the two sides signed the Chanyuan Treaty, which stipulated that the Song would give the Liao tribute each year in silk and silver, that the two emperors would address each other as equals, that they would finalize the location of their disputed border, and that the two dynasties would resume cordial relations.
+The amount of tribute was later increased out of Song fears that the Khitans might form a military alliance with the Western Xia but no major wars were fought between the Khitans and the Song for over a century following the signing of the treaty.
 Part of the border demarcated by the treaty was on the barrier-less North China Plain in Hebei.
-To fortify these most perilous borderlands, the Song created an extensive defensive forest along the Song-Liao border to thwart potential Khitan cavalry attacks.
+To fortify these borderlands, the Song created an extensive defensive forest along the Song-Liao border to thwart potential Khitan cavalry attacks.